waiel/laravel-tenancy.com/resources/markdown/documentation/tenant/structure.md

 your html.
 This applies to any file you store.

 > An alias is set up binding the private tenant media directory to the public media directory.
-This is implemented using through the auto generated web server configuration files.
+This is implemented using the auto generated web server configuration files.